BetterCodeHub/pitch/PITCHME.md

 ---

-## Our offerings
+## Our Offerings

 #### Better Code Hub for <span class="primary">GitHub.com</span>

-From individual developers and small teams to large enterprises that use the GitHub.com plaform for their software development
+For individual developers & small development teams as well as large enterprises that use the GitHub.com platform

 #### Better Code Hub for <span class="primary">GitHub Enterprise</span>

-For organizations that use an on-premise GitHub Enterpise server
+For organizations that use an on-premise GitHub Enterprise server

 +++